 Our body's internal sleep cycles (also called our circadian rhythms) are regulated by lightness and darkness, and heavily influenced by our environment.
 This is why many of us wake up when the sun rises and start to feel sleepy shortly after the sun sets (although many of us go to bed way past sunset).

-You can help your child's 24-hour sleep cycle by exposing her to light first thing in the morning and making sure that her room is dark during naps and for bedtime.
-If your child's bedtime is on the earlier side, it may get harder to put her down as the days get longer, so blackout shades might be a good option in this case.
+You can help your child's 24-hour sleep cycle auto-regulate by exposing them to light first thing in the morning and making sure that their room is dark during naps and for bedtime.
+If your child's bedtime is on the earlier side, it may get harder to put them down as the days get longer, so blackout shades might be a good option in this case.

 3. Keep routines consistent

 As we enter a new season, schedules and activities can tend to feel a bit chaotic, and your children often experience the impacts of this the most.
 Even with the time shift, it is still important to stick closely to your current routine, only making minor changes if possible.